Aba-Network/aba-blockchain/CONTRIBUTING.md

 # Introduction

+OUT OF DATE; WILL BE UPDATED SOON
-Welcome to the chia-blockchain project!
+Welcome to the aba-blockchain project!
-We are happy that you are taking a look at the code for Chia, a proof of space and time cryptocurrency.
+We are happy that you are taking a look at the code for Aba a proof of space and time cryptocurrency.

 A lot of fascinating new cryptography and blockchain concepts are used and implemented here.
 This repo includes the code for the Chia full node, farmer, and timelord (in chia folder), which are all written in python.